lis-epfl/robogen/README.md

 Thanks to you for your help and sorry for any (many I guess, at the current stage) incovenient :-)

-## Requirements
+## Git Repository

 To obtain a version of the simulator code, and pull future updates you need to install a client for GIT.
 Please quickly go through the GitHub help to get a grasp of how GIT works (https://help.github.com/articles/set-up-git).

+Note that the repository is kept private on purpose for the current semester.
+DO NOT fork it and make it publicly available.
+Also, although your are all given push rights, before pushing your own modifications to the master repository it would be preferable to discuss them with us.

+## Requirements

-Also, you need to download and install Cmake (http://www.cmake.org/), which will be aiding us in compiling the source code and/or automatically create a project for your favorite IDE.
+You need to download and install Cmake (http://www.cmake.org/), which will be aiding us in compiling the source code and/or automatically create a project for your favorite IDE.

 Before starting to compile the ROBOGEN simulator you will need to download and